capablemonkey/dwolla-devportal/app/guides/send-money/03-create-transfer.md

 title:  "Step 3: Create a transfer"
 ---

-# 3. Create a transfer
+# Step 3: Create a transfer

 Create a [transfer](https://docsv2.dwolla.com/#transfers) by specifying your funding source as the **source** and the customer as the **destination**.